SPEAK VISUALLY Receive practical tips on how to

 Another research on the ideal blog post length suggests 1600 words as the average length.
 Or, about 7 minutes reading time.

-However, word count isn’t the only thing that matters when it comes to ranking.
+However, word count isn’t the only thing that matters when it comes to ranking – your domain and its authority will also play a part.
 So don’t take this finding as if it's set in stone.
 Instead, pay attention to the content quality and the depth with which you address your topic.

 But how long does it take to write such comprehensive posts?
 3 hours and 57 minutes according to Orbit Media’s survey.